hrandhawa17/prismpro/prismops_rightsize_lab/prismops_rightsize_lab.rst

    .. figure:: images/ticketoption.png

 #.
 Switch back to the previous tab with the Prism Central console open.
 Open up the details for the **`Initials` - Resolve Service Ticket** Playbook and click the **Plays** tab towards the top of the view to take a look at the Plays that executed for this playbook.
 The sections in this view can be expanded by clicking to show more details for each item.
 If there were any errors, they would also be surfaced in this view.
+You can click on the **String Parser** action to confirmt that the right condition was passed in from the webhook.

    .. figure:: images/deniedplay.png

 #.
-Now navigate ack to the ticket system either using the link in the email or going directly to the URL.
+Now navigate back to the ticket system either using the link in the denied email or going directly to http://`<PrismOpsLabUtilityServer_IP_ADDRESS>`/ticketsystem.
 Identify the ticket created for your VM, and click the vertical dots icon to show the Action menu.
 Click the **Approve** option.
 This will call the Webhook that was passed in the REST API to generate the service ticket, which will trigger the Resolve Service Ticket Playbook.
-It will pass on the condition for branching action and execute the **Denied** workflow.
-It will also pass on the information for the VM and Alert that triggered the workflow so the following actions to add memory and resolve alert are also execited.
+It will pass on the condition for branching action and execute the **Approved** workflow.
+It will also pass on the information for the VM and Alert that triggered the workflow so the following actions to add memory and resolve alert are also executed.

    .. figure:: images/ticketoption.png

 #.
 Switch back to the previous tab with the Prism Central console open.
 Open up the details for the **`Initials` - Resolve Service Ticket** Playbook and click the **Plays** tab towards the top of the view to take a look at the Plays that executed for this playbook.
 The sections in this view can be expanded to show more details for each item.
 If there were any errors, they would also be surfaced in this view.
+You can click on the **String Parser** action to confirmt that the right condition was passed in from the webhook.

    .. figure:: images/approvedbranch.png